NBA Rumors: Trade Buzz on Kawhi Leonard to Lakers, DeAndre Jordan to Mavs, More

 NBA Rumors: Trade Buzz on Kawhi Leonard to Lakers, DeAndre Jordan to Mavs, MoreJune 28, 2018

 The Los Angeles Lakers' fortunes could change dramatically in the coming weeks.
-The storied franchise has been heavily linked to a trade for the San Antonio Spurs' Kawhi Leonard and there's longstanding speculation about potentially landing LeBron James or Paul George, two top potential free agents.
+The storied franchise has been heavily linked to a trade for the San Antonio Spurs' Kawhi Leonard, and there's longstanding speculation about potentially landing LeBron James or Paul George, two top potential free agents.

 If the Lakers are able to land James, who remains the NBA's gold standard at age 33, and either Leonard or George, they will instantly transform into a title contender.
 It would be a long-awaited return to prominence for a fanbase that's endured five straight playoff-less seasons.